igromanru/HD2-Sneaky-Stuff/README.md

 ## AntiCheat Details
 **nProtect GameGuard in Helldivers 2** serves solely as anti-tamper software.
 Despite what it can do in other games, in HD2 it only attempts to preserve the integrity of the original code and prevent external software from accessing the process.
 It doesn't even check for foreign DLLs in the process.
 If GameGuard detects ".text" code changes or one of the blacklisted programs like Cheat Engine, it will only close the game, usually with a message.
 There are no (GameGuard) bans.
-And until today, no bans for cheaters were reported in any of HD2 related cheating communities.
+And until today, no bans for cheating were reported in any of HD2 related cheating communities.

 ## Disclaimer
 1. The tool doesn't bypass the nProtect GameGaurd AntiCheat protection!
 It relies on the incompetence of the anti-cheat to protect the process and on the fact that, in the worst-case scenario, it will just close the game if it detects something.